mukesh5489/Safety-Eye/README.md

 - YOLO family: Redmon, et al.; single-shot detectors and subsequent YOLO improvements.
 - Ultralytics YOLO: Ultralytics repository and docs for model management and training.

-Please cite the original model repositories and papers if using outputs of this project in publications.

-## License

-This project inherits the license of included third-party models and libraries.
-Add or update a `LICENSE` file to declare your preferred project license.

 ---